Satellites of Infinite Rank in the Smooth Concordance Group: Introduction

 \begin{question} If $P$ is a non-constant winding zero operator, does each associated graded group of the $P$--filtration have infinite rank? \end{question}

-Since the genera of knots in the image of $P$ are bounded, the first quotient $\mathcal{C}/\langle P(\mathcal{C})\rangle$ is of infinite rank \cite{Wang}.
-Again, it would be interesting to understand even the much simpler question of whether iterated Whitehead doubles of the trefoil are independent.
-Kyungbae Park \cite{park} has shown that the first two are.
-In the case of non-zero winding number, Wenzhao Chen recently gave a criterion for iterates of an operator to be independent and has shown that infinitely many iterated satellites with the Mazur pattern are independent \cite{Chen}.
+Since the genera of knots in the image of $P$ are bounded, Shida Wang's results imply the first quotient $\mathcal{C}/\langle P(\mathcal{C})\rangle$ is of infinite rank \cite{Wang}.
+Again, it would be interesting to understand even the seemingly simpler question of whether iterations of a pattern $P$ on subsets of $\mathcal{C}$ are independent.
+In the case of iterated Whitehead doubles, Kyungbae Park \cite{park} has shown that the first two iterated Whitehead doubles of the trefoil are independent.
+For patterns with non-zero winding number, Wenzhao Chen gave a criterion for iterates of an operator to be independent and has shown that infinitely many iterated satellites with the Mazur pattern are independent \cite{ChenThesis}.
 As a final question, we have

-\begin{question} If $P$ and $Q$ are winding number zero satellite operators inducing isomorphic filtrations of $\mathcal{C}$, are $P$ and $Q$ concordant in the solid torus? \end{question}
+\begin{question} If $P$ and $Q$ are winding number zero satellite operators inducing isomorphic filtrations of $\mathcal{C}$, are $P$ and $Q$ concordant as knots in the solid torus? \end{question}

-\textbf{Outline:} The next section verifies \Cref{infiniterank} for satellites with non-zero winding number, then turns to topological constructions essential for the proof of our main result. \Cref{sec:instanton} offers a quick overview of the instanton cobordism obstruction derived from instanton moduli spaces and Chern-Simons invariants. \Cref{sec:proof} uses this obstruction in conjunction with the topological constructions from \Cref{sec:topology} to prove the main result.
+\textbf{Outline:} The next section verifies \Cref{infiniterank} for satellites with non-zero winding number, then turns to topological constructions essential for the proof of our main result. \Cref{sec:instanton} offers an overview of the instanton cobordism obstruction derived from instanton moduli spaces and Chern-Simons invariants. \Cref{sec:proof} uses this obstruction in conjunction with the topological constructions from \Cref{sec:topology} to prove the main result.
 Finally, \Cref{sec:examples} contains some examples that illustrate the way our result can be applied in practice.
 In particular, we show how to check whether an operator satisfies the hypothesis of \Cref{main} and how to use this method to easily produce examples of topologically slice operators with infinite rank on smooth concordance. \\